sirkirby/ha-udm-rule-manager/README.md

 # Unifi Network Rules Custom Integration

-Pulls firewall and traffic rules from your Unifi Dream Machine and allows you to enable/disable them in Home Assistant.
+Pulls firewall, traffic rules, and traffic routes from your Unifi Dream Machine and allows you to enable/disable them in Home Assistant.

 ## Installation